djslzx/aqf-rust/README.md

 ```
 `d` represents the number of occupied quotients in the interval `[i+1, j]`; that is, between `i` and `j` and excluding `i`. `O_j` is computed as the `d`-th runend in `Q` after `i+0_i`.

+### Insertions
+Insertions will modify offsets in different ways depending on how the inserted elements extend existing runs or create new ones.

+> Note that at insert time, we only increment those offsets that are already non-negative.
+A negative offset will either remain negative or become zero, but because zero offsets and negative offsets are represented the same way (as zeros), we need not track this transition explicitly.

+Let `x` be the element we are inserting, with `q = quot(x)`.

+If the home slot `q` is empty, then there is no runend at `q`, so there can't be a non-negative offset pointing to it.
+Therefore, we don't need to increment offsets in the case that we add a new run to an empty home slot.

+If the home slot `q` is taken, then we find the runend `r = rank_select(q)`.
+If `q` is occupied, then `r` marks the end of `q`'s run.
+If `q` is not occupied, then `r` marks the end of the last run before `q`.
+In both cases, the remainder for `x` should be inserted at `r+1`.
+To prepare the ground for this insertion, we find `u`, the first unused slot after `r`, and shift forward (by 1) the remainders and runends in the interval `[r+1, u-1]`, along with their associated offsets.
+This frees up a slot at `u`.

+If `q` is unoccupied, we create a new run.
+To do this, we set the runend bit at `r+1`, set the occupied bit at `q`, and deal with any offsets pointing to `r` for blocks whose first slots are not occupied.
+That is, we need to increment any _unowned_ offsets pointing to `r`.
+There's one exception: if `q % 64 = 0`, then `Q.blocks[q/64].offset = r+1`.

+> #### Owned and unowned offsets
+> If a block `B`'s offset points to the runend for `B[0]`, then we call `B.offset` _owned_.
+If, instead, `B`'s offset points to the runend of the last runend in a block before `B`, then we say that `B.offset` is _unowned_.
+>
+> We can distinguish owned from unowned offsets by checking whether `B[0]` is occupied.
+> If it is occupied, then `B.offset` is owned; otherwise, it is unowned.

+If `q` is occupied, then we extend an existing run by shifting the runend bit at `r` (unset runend `r` and set runend `r+1`) and incrementing any non-negative offsets pointing to `r`.

 ## Handling fingerprint collisions

 ### Remote representation